Alina Homecare – Blog Header (Purple Version)

 Choosing Overnight Care

 Preparing for Overnight Care often means considering practical and emotional factors of daily life.
-First, you need to find a reputable care provider; they should meet your specific needs and possess the right skills.
+First, you need to find a reputable care provider; they should meet your specific needs and have the right skills.
 It’s important to communicate openly with the care provider.
 Doing this will help make the experience easier and more enjoyable for everyone.
-That’s why our Teams will meet with you at home to discuss your needs in detail, before care begins.
+That’s why our Teams will meet with you at home to discuss your needs in detail before care begins.

 Selecting the right Overnight Care provider

-What’s their CQC rating?
+• What’s their CQC rating?

-Is the care provider available at the times you need?
+• Is the care provider available at the times you need?

-Do they respond to your questions and concerns quickly?
+• Do they respond to your questions and concerns quickly?

-Do they provide care choices that suit your personal needs?
+• Do they provide care choices that suit your personal needs?

 What to discuss with an Overnight Care provider

 When you choose an Overnight Care provider, it’s good to meet them first.
-At Alina Homecare, we’ll meet you for a free no obligation chat soon after you enquire with us.
+At Alina Homecare, we’ll meet you for a free, no obligation home visit soon after you enquire with us.
 Meeting in person can help you and your loved ones feel more comfortable.
 We’ll talk about your needs and preferences during this time.
 This way, we can understand your routines and what you want.
 We’ll also talk about any worries or concerns you or your loved ones may have about Overnight Care.
 Topics that typically come up during the initial needs discussions include:

-Medication, diet and bedtime routines
+• Medication, diet and bedtime routines

-Possible problems like night time incontinence or confusion
+• Possible problems like night time incontinence or confusion

 What to expect from your Overnight Carer